 While you can take tea at any of the top five afternoon tea spots in Hong Kong, the adherence to tradition and attention to detail at the Peninsula means it still stands above its rivals.
 It's also all about the setting.
 The classic colonial curves of the Peninsula Hotel include marble floors, gilded columns, and expensive paintings.
 It's an impeccably dressed backdrop to taking tea.
 Similarly, while Hong Kong is flooded with five-star hotels and their Michelin starred restaurants, the Peninsula is still setting the example to follow in luxury.

 Tea and Pastry Menu at the Peninsula

 Tea at the Peninsula is straight out of Alice in Wonderland.
 The tea itself is Earl Grey, naturally, although you can also choose less fragrant breakfast tea.
 This comes served with a classical selection of finger sandwiches and freshly baked scones on a tiered silver platter.
 The presentation will have you reaching for your camera.

-Afternoon tea is offered at the Peninsula every day from 2 p.m. – 6 p.m.
-The Lobby does not accept reservations and at weekends you may need to queue before getting a seat.
+Afternoon tea is offered at the Peninsula every day from 2 p.m. to 6 p.m.
+The Lobby does not accept reservations, and at weekends you may need to queue before getting a seat.
 It also doesn't come cheap.
 You'll pay HK $358 for one person and HK $628 for two.